Shuttle/Shuttle.Core.Mediator/README.md

 An observer would handle the message that is sent on using the mediator.

-There are not *request/response* semantics and the design philosophy here is that the message encapsulates the state that is passed along in a *pipes & filters* approach.
+There are no *request/response* semantics and the design philosophy here is that the message encapsulates the state that is passed along in a *pipes & filters* approach.

 There may be *N* observers of the message.
 In addition observers may be marked with the `[BeforeObserverAttribute]` attribute if the observer runs before the observer proper that does the message handling.
 An observer may also be marked with the `[AfterObserverAttribute]` in order to have the observer handle the message after the observer proper has completed the message handling.